-Two women charged with murder of Kim Jong Nam
+2 women charged with murder in Kim Jong Nam's death

 Story highlights

-- Two women accused of killing Kim Jong Nam thought they were taking part in a game show
+- Two accused women have said they thought they were taking part in TV prank show

-- Both said they were not guilty of murdering Kim
+- Both say they're not guilty in death of Kim Jong Nam, half brother of North Korean ruler

-Kuala Lumpur, Malaysia (CNN)Two women accused of killing Kim Jong Nam in Kuala Lumpur airport have been charged with murder.
+Kuala Lumpur, Malaysia (CNN)Two women accused of killing the estranged half brother of North Korean leader Kim Jong Un were charged with murder Wednesday.

-Siti Aisyah and Doan Thi Huong, citizens of Indonesia and Vietnam respectively, both said they were not guilty in the killing of Kim -- the estranged half brother of North Korean leader Kim Jong Un, who died suddenly on February 13.
+Siti Aisyah and Doan Thi Huong both said they were not guilty in the killing of Kim Jong Nam, who died suddenly February 13 in Malaysia.

-Police said they killed Kim by smearing VX, a deadly nerve agent, on his face.
+Police said they killed Kim by smearing VX, a deadly nerve agent, on his face while he was waiting to catch a flight at Kuala Lumpur International Airport.

-If found guilty they will face the death penalty, according to charge sheets read in court Wednesday.
-The pair have not entered formal pleas, which will take place when the case reaches the High Court.
+If found guilty, they will face the death penalty, according to charge sheets read in court Wednesday.
+The women have not entered formal pleas, which will take place when the case reaches the High Court.

-Wearing a red t-shirt and looking on the verge of tears, Aisyah was led to the dock in handcuffs.
+Wearing a red T-shirt and appearing to be on the verge of tears, Aisyah, an Indonesian citizen, was led to the dock in handcuffs.

-"I do not admit this," she said when asked by an interpreter whether she understood the charges before repeating "I am not guilty of this."
+"I do not admit this," she said when an interpreter asked her whether she understood the charges, before repeating, "I am not guilty of this."

-Huong, who was photographed after the crime wearing a sweatshirt emblazoned with the letters "LOL," also said she was "not guilty" of murdering Kim.
+Huong, a Vietnamese who was photographed after the crime wearing a sweatshirt emblazoned with the letters "LOL," also said she was "not guilty" of murder.

 According to authorities from their home countries, both women have maintained they thought they were participating in a TV prank show.

-The charge sheet also mentioned "four others at large," who took part in the crime.
-Malaysian officials have previously named four North Koreans as suspects.
+The charge sheet also mentioned "four others at large" who took part in the crime.
+Malaysian officials have previously named four North Koreans as suspects, with another three wanted for questioning.

 Aisyah thought the substance she rubbed on Kim's face was "a kind of oil, baby oil, something like that," said Andreano Erwin, Indonesia's deputy ambassador to Malaysia.

-Malaysian authorities say it was in fact VX nerve agent, a deadly chemical weapon banned under international law.
+Malaysian authorities said the substance was VX nerve agent, a deadly chemical weapon banned under international law.

+After the women wiped Kim's face with the liquid, he started feeling dizzy and died shortly afterward on his way to the hospital, Malaysian police said.

 Footage obtained by CNN showed Aisyah celebrating her 25th birthday at a restaurant in Kuala Lumpur the night before the killing.